rikosintie/Kali-mac/README.md

 I wrote a guide on using Ubuntu for network engineering.
 It has more detailed information on each of these tools.
 If you are new to Linux and the terminal I recommend you grab a copy.
 There are a lot of hard earned tips in it.
 You can download it [here](https://github.com/rikosintie/Documents/blob/master/Ubuntu-For-Network-Engineers-05303022.pdf)

 ### The Hackers Choice
 The Hacker's Choice site is great.
-The IPv6 Attack Tookit is aging now but it's still a great toolkit.
+The IPv6 Attack Tookit is aging now but it's still a great toolkit for IPv6 hacking.

 They put statements like this on everything "**We show the tricks 'as is' without any explanation why they work.
 You need to know Linux to understand how and why they work.**" And "**It's always good to commit suicide when exiting a shell.**"